 Much like the universality of a white T-shirt, it’s hard to find a head of hair that a traditional blonde balayage won’t look good on.
 For years, celebrities, influencers, and the general public have looked to the technique to give their manes effortless dimension and sun-kissed brightness.
 However, during the eventful summer months, many of us are interested in embracing a new hair look without straying too far away from what we know.
 Sound like you?
 We think you’ll love reverse balayage.

-Women are now opting to cover their previously time-consuming color with this low-maintenance technique to add more depth to their hue.
-If you’re wondering what reverse balayage is and how to achieve it, keep scrolling for everything you need to know before you try one of winter’s hottest trends.
+This low-maintenance technique uses darker shades and lowlights to infuse more depth into hair for a stunning result, regardless of whether locks are a blunt bob or princess-length.
+If you’re wondering what reverse balayage is and how to achieve it, keep scrolling for everything you need to know before trying this hot salon trend.

 What is reverse balayage?

-Like traditional balayage, reverse balayage uses the same hand-painted technique to create natural-looking highlights.
-Instead of painting your strands with blonde, however, your colorist will use dark colors to add lowlights near the roots and throughout your strands to bring depth to your hue.
+Reverse balayage is when your colorist uses dark colors to add lowlights near the roots and throughout your strands to bring depth to your hue.
 If your blonde balayage has become too bright or brassy, reverse balayage can tone it down while maintaining the depth and dimension you’ve grown to love.